 Introduction

-- the fundamentals of bill classification
+- The fundamentals of bill classification

 Data

-- Bill ID
+- Bill ID and title

-- Policy Area
+- Policy area classification

 $$ f(X) = \hat{y}, \quad \text{where} \quad X = { \text{title}, \text{summary}, \text{text} }, \quad \hat{y} \in { \text{policy areas} } $$

-Bills
+Bills by Congress

 Congress | Bills |